 What should a trustworthy model show?

-A trustworthy model should show out-of-sample or holdout testing, calibration, sample size, CLV, drawdowns, and clear inputs.
+A trustworthy model should show out-of-sample or holdout testing, calibration, sample size, closing line value, drawdowns, and clear inputs.
 Those are the receipts.

 A model that only flashes a win rate without context is selling the poster, not the process.